Best Construction Collaboration & Project Management Software Tools

 - Brandon L. – “Communication between the project team in the field and management in the office.
 Punch List items between on PM and the subcontractors.
 Keeping the owner abreast of the status of the punch list items.”

-Knowify is a project management platform that offers job estimates and doubles down as a construction tracking software in terms of performance.
-It’s easy to monitor everything in real time when it comes to labor and material budgets, thanks to the full integration with purchasing and time keeping.
-Both project management and job costing capabilities are the prime focuses of the solution.
+Knowify is a project management platform that offers job estimates and doubles as construction tracking software.
+It is easy to monitor everything in real time when it comes to labor and material budgets, thanks to full integration with purchasing and time keeping.
+Project management and job costing capabilities are the primary focuses of the solution.

 Key features: